junaidali/k8s-vcl/README.md

 sudo ip link set ens192 promisc on
 ```

-5. The VMWare switch where this network interface will be connected also needs to have promiscuous mode enabled
+5. The VMWare switch where this network interface will be connected also needs to have promiscuous mode enabled.
 ![VMWare Promiscuous Mode](images/vmware-promiscuous-mode.png)

 6. CNI DHCP Server Daemon configured.
 This can be setup on systemd enabled system using below steps: